Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 "If I don't do it, the team will suffer."

 You rationalize the abuse to preserve the attachment.
-You convince yourself that you are the problem (e.g., "I'm just not efficient enough") rather than acknowledging that the environment is toxic.
+As explored in The Neurobiology of Narcissistic Gaslighting: Why You Feel "Crazy" (And Why It's Not Your Fault), you convince yourself that you are the problem, rather than acknowledging that the environment is toxic.
 This keeps you trapped in the cycle, working harder to fix a problem that isn't yours.

 The Cycle of Collapse: The Fawn-Freeze Loop

 You cannot override your nervous system forever.
-Fawning is an incredibly expensive energy state.
-It requires you to be "on" 24/7, constantly processing micro-cues from everyone around you.
+Fawning is an expensive energy state.
+It requires you to be "on" 24/7.
+You are constantly processing micro-cues from everyone around you.

 Phase 1: The Manic Fawn